 Would you start praying with me about Oasis of Hope?
 I like the name, don’t you?
 It seems to fit us.
 We don’t have the money yet to become an owner of Oasis of Hope.
 But money isn’t our biggest problem, is it?
 Didn’t Haggai tell us that it all belongs to God anyway (the Haggai in the Bible)?
 I think finding a good man like Haggai is harder to find than money.
 If I could get you praying about anything right now, it would be to help us finish the course in the training of these thousands of orphans over here.
 So many good things have happened.
 But our children are growing up.
 We are not ready to stop the training.
 They need a few more years in their education.
 I want these kids to grow up being like Haggai who is changing the social and spiritual structure of a slum out a love for the Lord.

-Guest Post from CRF President Milton Jones’ blog, Through Orange Colored Glasses
+This is a guest post from CRF President Milton Jones’ blog, Through Orange Colored Glasses.

 There is no other way to describe the Ring Road Orphan’s Day School except for a light in the darkness.
 When you walk through the dreariness of the Nyalenda slum in Kisumu, there is a sense of poverty, disease, and filthiness that is reflected in the lack of color.
 In other words, the slum is dirt colored and rather dark.
 But as you wind your way through the maze of paths that some would call roads, you finally arrive at the Ring Road complex.
 The most striking aspect about it is the bright turquoise color that absolutely sets itself off from the rest of the slum.
 And the color is simply symbolic that this place is truly a light in the darkness.